PNGoose/MyHyprland/README.md

 * It just is popular.
 You can find a lot of solves of troubles in Internet
 * It works on wayland (I just believe it is better than xorg lol)

-## Is there is some problems?
-Suddenly, yes.
-I have a trouble with _nvidia-utils_ package problems...

 ## How to use config?
 Just put config calalogs to /home/[name]/.config/
 ```bash